elimoss/wellread/README.md

 Or trigger manually in GitHub Actions:
 1. Go to Actions tab
-2. Select "Daily RSS Digest"
+2. Select "Daily RSS Digest" workflow
 3. Click "Run workflow"

 ## How It Works